codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 Having writers from the departments of your website's most heavily trafficked pages is essential.
 However, for some departments, it may make sense your city's public information officers can maintain their content.
 This may include departments with low-traffic (or few) pages, or departments ill-equipped to have a designated writer (i.e. the Fire Department).

-###Writing for the Web
+##Writing for the Web
 In general, writing for the web means:

-* using short sentences
+* Using short sentences
-* keeping paragraphs short
+* Keeping paragraphs short
-* avoiding jargon and writing in plain English
+* Avoiding jargon and writing in plain English
-* having lots of paragraph breaks
+* Having lots of paragraph breaks
-* using subheadings
+* Using subheadings

 For new content writers, we suggest checking out: